-Most recently in 2012, Lie helped guide Miami to the MAC regular-season and tournament championships; as well a trip to the second round of the NCAA Championship after the RedHawks went 20-3-1 record (10-0-1 MAC).
+In 2012, Lie helped guide Miami to the MAC regular-season and tournament titles; as well a trip to the second round of the NCAA Championship after the RedHawks went 20-3-1 overall and 10-0-1 in MAC play.

 In his first year on the sidelines, Lie helped lead Miami to the Mid-American Conference tournament championship game.